nemanjam/hn-new-jobs/docs/notes3.md

-        select control with months for new old companies list fix default sort and sort remove first time from new rename graphs and transform files responsive styles metadata, og image, plausible, github action
+        select control with months for new old companies list fix default sort and sort
+        remove first time companies from new rename graphs and transform files responsive styles metadata, og image, plausible, github action seed all months single .env
         originalIndex prop for order
         pass sort arg for pages
 AND in sql, js filter?